 When you decide to eat in a restaurant or buy takeaway food, think about whether:

-- Staff members are using separate utensils and equipment for handling raw and cooked foods, for example, when preparing sandwiches
+- staff members are using separate utensils and equipment for handling raw and cooked foods, for example, when preparing sandwiches

-- Staff members are using clean cloths to wipe surfaces
+- staff members are using clean cloth to wipe surfaces

 Dirty conditions in the public areas of a shop or restaurant can be a clue that things may be worse in the kitchen or behind the scenes where customers don’t go.